Thinking Out Loud: Chart performance

 "Thinking Out Loud" topped several charts in Europe, Oceania and South Africa, and reached the top ten in several other countries in North America (see Weekly charts below).
 Upon the album's release, the single debuted at number 26 on the UK Singles Chart.
-On 2 November 2014, "Thinking Out Loud" topped the UK Singles Chart in its 19th week in the Top 40 becoming Sheeran's second UK number one and breaking the record for the longest ascent to number one.
+On 2 November 2014, "Thinking Out Loud" topped the UK Singles Chart in its 19th week in the Top 40, becoming Sheeran's second UK number one and breaking the record for the longest ascent to number one.
 In the week ending 27 June 2015, it had spent a record consecutive 52 weeks (or a full year) inside the top 40.
 Around the same time, the single had accumulated 1.65 million combined sales and streams; it became one of the 161 million-selling singles and the 26th best-selling of the 2010s in the UK.
 On 18 September 2015, the British Phonographic Industry certified the single triple platinum for combined sales (including streaming points) of 1,800,000 units.
 As of September 2017, the song has sold 1,219,000 copies with 130 million streams, making a total of 2,521,000 units sold in the United Kingdom.
-In November 2022, its certification was upgraded to septuple platinum, denoting sales and streams of over 4,200,000.
+In February 2025, its certification was upgraded to octuple platinum, denoting sales and streams of over 4,800,000.

 In the US, "Thinking Out Loud" peaked at number two on the all-encompassing chart Billboard Hot 100; the single became Sheeran's highest-charting single until the release of "Shape of You" in 2017.
 It remained the runner-up spot for eight consecutive weeks, a chart feat last held in 2004.
 "Thinking Out Loud" was kept off the top spot by "Uptown Funk", although it outperformed the latter song for a week in February 2015 on the Billboard Digital Songs.
 On other specific US charts, "Thinking Out Loud" reached number one on the Billboard Adult Pop Songs for the week ending 21 February 2015, marking Sheeran's first.
 For the week ending 21 March 2015, "Thinking Out Loud" held the top position on the Billboard Pop Songs, Adult Pop Songs, and Adult Contemporary charts, becoming the fourth song in history to lead all three adult charts simultaneously.
-In celebration of Google Play's fifth anniversary, Google announced "Thinking Out Loud" as the top selling song on the platform.
+In celebration of Google Play's fifth anniversary, Google announced "Thinking Out Loud" as the top-selling song on the platform.
 "Thinking Out Loud" is Sheeran's best-selling song in the United States, with 5,622,000 copies sold as of September 2017.